S&T BANCORP INC [STBA]

 ✅ Bottom Line (Retail Takeaway)

 This transaction looks like routine profit-taking rather than a definitive bearish signal.
-For retail traders, it’s noise, not a tradeable event — not worth short-/mid-term action unless corroborated by large coordinated sales from multiple senior insiders.
+For retail traders, it’s noise — not a standalone trade trigger unless corroborated by significant sales from multiple senior insiders or changes in company fundamentals.